Crixtoro/Crixtoro/README.md

 ## About me

-Experienced back-end developer with a strong passion for learning and a solid background in the Java language.
+I'm Instrumentation and Control Engineer whit experience in sales and back-end development.
+I'm passionate about continuous learning and grotwh.
 Possessing robust skills in designing, developing, and maintaining systems, I have a proven ability to solve complex problems and adapt swiftly to new technological environments.
 I am currently seeking opportunities to expand and excel in the development world, where I can leverage my knowledge to contribute to the success of ambitious projects.

+## Find me around the web:

 <!--Here are some ideas to get you started: